tdaylan/pcat/docs/index.rst

 Autocorrelation
 +++++++++++++++++++++++++++++

 A chain of states needs to be Markovian (memoryless) in order to be interpreted as fair draws from a target probability density.
 The autocorrelation of the chain shows whether the chain is self-similar along the simulation time (either due to low acceptance rate or small step size).
-Therefore the autocorrelation plots should be monitored after eah run.
+Therefore the autocorrelation plots should be monitored after each run.

 In a transdimensional setting, the autocorrelation of a parameter is ill-defined, since parameters can be born, killed or change identity.
 Therefore, for such parameters, we calculate the autocorrelation of the model count map.